astro-group-bristol/guidelines/guides/ssh-master-user.md

 ```
 Note: you only need to send the public key to AQUILA for it to work on all the servers as they share the same file system.

+You should test that this worked by remoting into the server, you should get a passphrase prompt (or no prompt if you didnt set a passphrase).

 ## Adding SSH key to .ssh/config

 To add this key to your config file add the additional line, ```IdentityFile``` and the location of the private key, for the appropriate Host.